hwang2006/deepseek-with-ollama-on-supercomputer/README.md

 # deepseek-with-ollama-on-supercomputer

-Everyone seems to be talking about DeepSeek-R1, the recently released AI reasoning model from a Chinese AI startup DeepSeek.
-This model has gained significant attention for its comparable performance to leading AI models like OpenAI's o1 reasoning model.
-It is open-source and free to use, allowing users to download, modify, and run it for free for their own purpose.
+DeepSeek-R1, the recently released AI reasoning model from the Chinese AI startup DeepSeek, has gained significant attention for its performance, comparable to leading models like OpenAI's o1 reasoning model.
+It is open-source and free to use, allowing users to download, modify, and run it for their own purposes.

-This repository is intended to share and promote how to run and test DeepSeek-R1 using ollama on a SLRUM-managed supercomputer.
-[Ollama](https://ollama.com/) provides a lightweight framework for downloading and running AI models locally, making it easier to deploy and manage AI models on local machines.
-It is available for macOS, Linux, and Windows.
+This repository demonstrates how to run and test DeepSeek-R1 using [Ollama](https://ollama.com/) on a SLURM-managed supercomputer.
+Ollama provides a lightweight framework for downloading and running AI models locally, making AI deployment and management easier across different platforms, including macOS, Linux, and Windows.

 ## KISTI Neuron GPU Cluster
 Neuron is a KISTI GPU cluster system consisting of 65 nodes with 260 GPUs (120 of NVIDIA A100 GPUs and 140 of NVIDIA V100 GPUs).
 [Slurm](https://slurm.schedmd.com/) is adopted for cluster/resource management and job scheduling.

 <p align="center"><img src="https://user-images.githubusercontent.com/84169368/205237254-b916eccc-e4b7-46a8-b7ba-c156e7609314.png"/></p>

-## Git Clone
+## Cloning the Repository
-You may want to git clone to clone this repository on your scratch direcory.
+to set up this repository on your scratch direcory.
 ```
 [glogin01]$ cd /scratch/$USER
 [glogin01]$ git clone https://github.com/hwang2006/deepseek-with-ollama-on-supercomputer.git
+[glogin01]$ ls -al deepseek
 ```

 ## Installing Conda